 - This response is sent back to the client JSP application as a SOAP message using an HTTP POST response.

-- A SOAP message is unpacked, validated and parsed by the client program.
+- A SOAP message is unpacked, validated, and parsed by the client program.

 - If validation of the SOAP message is successful, the client JSP program processes the SOAP message data.
-Client program renders the information such as“UID and password successfully created” on the web browser screen and sent this actual information (UID and password) through an email or as an SMS on the phone which user had registered with the bank.
+Client program renders the information such as“UID and password successfully created” on the web browser screen and sent this actual information (UID and password) through an email or as an SMS on the phone which the user had registered with the bank.

 - If validation of SOAP message fails then web service will send the error information in the SOAP message which will be rendered on the web browser screen like “Input data does not match the details requested, UID and Password not created”.This is how the web service operation of generating UID and Password for a banking application gets completed.
 Below is the pictorial representation